EMSL-MONet/CommSciMtg_Nov25/XCT/README.md

 * Segmented porosity from soil data
 * Visualized pore structure

-### See Data Tutorial presentation in Session 3:
+### See These Presentation in Sessions 2 and 4 and :

-* Tutorial 2 - XCT data processing and analysis for insights into soil microstructure
+* Session 2 presentation - XCT data processing and analysis for insights into soil microstructure
+* Session 4 tutorial - XCT Data: "MONet CSM-2025 - XCT Tutorial_Tamas-Billy.pptx"